-1. Self-control and Social And Personal Adjustment: The study's findings indicate a positive correlation.
-In other words, self-control apparently makes a certain contribution towards predicting personal and social adjustment.
-This hypothesis has thus been partially confirmed, that is, the contribution is partial.
-This finding is consistent with previous ones (Agbaria, Ronen & Hamama, 2012; Tangney, Baumeister & Boone, 2004) and can be explained as apparently due to the complexity of the concept of adjustment and the multiplicity of variables that are involved in predicting adjustment and can moderate this influence.
-This finding about a partial contribution of self-control to predicting personal adjustment is consistent with other studies on the contribution of self-control to reducing violence (Agbaria, Ronen & Hamama, 2014), reducing depression (Agbaria, 2013), reducing risky behavior (Abu Raya & Agbaria, in press) and coping with stressful situations (Agbaria, Ronen & Hamama, 2013), all variables that are considered important indices for measuring personal adjustment among adolescents.
+Self-control and Social and Personal Adjustment

+The study found that self-control is correlated with adjustment and makes some contribution to predicting personal and social adjustment.
+Thus the second element of Hypothesis I was only partially confirmed, in that the predictive value of self-control was not statistically significant.
+This finding can be explained by the complexity of the concept of adjustment and the multiplicity of variables that are involved in predicting it and that can moderate the influence of self-control.
+It is consistent with results from earlier studies on self-control and adjustment, as well as with studies on the contribution of self-control to reducing violence, depression and risky behaviour and to increase coping with stressful situations, all variables that are considered important indices for measuring personal adjustment among adolescents.

-Furthermore, the study's findings indicate that self-control promotes positive personal and social adjustment and that self-control is associated with a child's ability to identify significant social clues from which to understand thoughts and intentions, in order to regulate its own feelings and behavior and adapt it to different social responses and situations (Rochat & Striano, 1999).
-The findings are consistent with Dodge's (1989) social information processing model, according to which children with more self-control are better able to regulate their emotions and control negative feelings, and are also able to plan and think in a more balanced manner.
-In other words, self-control helps students to cope with different situations (Rosenbaum, 1990, 1998) and contributes to improving their personal and social adjustment, by helping them regulate their feelings.
+Furthermore, the study found that self-control promotes positive personal and social adjustment and is associated with a child's ability to identify significant social clues from which to understand the thoughts and intentions of others, in order to regulate his or her own feelings and behaviour and adapt it to different situations.
+The findings are consistent with Dodge's (social information processing model, according to which children with more self-control are better able to regulate their emotions and control negative feelings and are also able to plan and think in a less emotional manner.
+In other words, self-control helps students cope with stressful situations and contributes to improving their personal and social adjustment by helping them regulate their feelings.

-2. Social Support And Personal And Social Adjustment: The study's findings point to a positive correlation between social support and social and personal adjustment, thus validating the second hypothesis.
-These findings are consistent with previous studies (Steinberg, 2002; Bowlby, 1980) and seem to confirm the important role which the social environment has on the developmental process.
-Social support contributes to shaping an adolescent's personal identity.
-The social-emotional function is an important index in the lives of adolescents, one that explains their expectations of support, which stimulates them to invest cognitive and emotional resources and satisfy the need for appreciation and for creating ties that induce caring, security and trust (Dobow, Tisak, Causey, Hryshko & Reid, 1991; Thoits, 1985).
-It may thus be claimed that the social support which an adolescent receives from family and friends is critical at that age, since it can provide a solution to many issues that are of relevance then (Steinberg, 2002).
+Social Support and Personal and Social Adjustment

+The study's findings point to a positive correlation between social support and social and personal adjustment, thus validating Hypothesis 2.
+These findings are consistent with earlier studies and seem to confirm the important role that the social environment has on the developmental process.
+Social support contributes greatly to shaping an adolescent's personal identity.
+The social-emotional function is an important index in the lives of adolescents, one that explains their expectations of support; that support encourages them to invest cognitive and emotional resources to create ties characterized by caring, security and trust and that satisfy the need for appreciation.
+Thus the social support that an adolescent receives from family and friends is critical at that age, because it can help them resolve issues that are of relevance to them.